Diaprepes abbreviatus

 Diaprepes abbreviatus, also known as the diaprepes root weevil, citrus root weevil and sugarcane rootstock borer weevil, is a species of weevil that is native to the Caribbean, where in Spanish it is colloquially called chichí.
 It has become an invasive pest in several locations in the United States.

 Range

 Native range

 It is an agricultural pest in several Caribbean countries.

 Introduced range

-In 1964 this weevil was accidentally introduced in the US, state of Florida, where it is at present a major pest of citrus.
+In 1964 this weevil was accidentally introduced in the US, state of Florida, where it is presently a major pest of citrus.
 It was first discovered in southern California in 2005, where it is a pest of citrus, avocado, and nursery stock.
 In Texas it was found in the Rio Grande Valley in 2000, resulting in a 2001 quarantine, and then in 2009 around Houston.
 Another sighting in 2019 confirms that it is still in the area.
-Another sighting in Pearland, TX in June of 2022.
+In June of 2022, a new sighting also occurred in Pearland.